 Some freshly ground black pepper

 Wash leek well, chop into rounds and sauté in a little olive oil.
 Remove and put in sieve.
 Sauté chopped shallot, garlic and optional chilli or pepper in same pan.
 Then add cup of arborio rice.
 Gradually add chicken stock and a little white wine.
 When rice is almost done (after around 30-40 minutes) add leek and carefully arranged prawns.
 Season as required.
 Cook for a few minutes more, making sure it doesn’t get too dry.
-Add more stick or water if necessary.
+Add more stock or water if necessary.
 Top with thyme or chopped oregano and serve with parmesan if desired.

 Puffed pastry pie – vegetarian